Unidata/netcdf-c/docs/filters.md

 <table>
 <tr halign="center"><th>Platform<th>Basename<th>Extension
 <tr halign="left"><td>Linux<td>lib*<td>.so*
-<tr halign="left"><td>OSX<td>lib*<td>.so*
+<tr halign="left"><td>OSX<td>lib*<td>.dylib*
 <tr halign="left"><td>Cygwin<td>cyg*<td>.dll*
 <tr halign="left"><td>Windows<td>*<td>.dll
 </table>

 ## Plugin Verification {#filters_Pluginverify}

 For each dynamic library located using the previous patterns, HDF5 attempts to load the library and attempts to obtain information from it.
 Specifically, It looks for two functions with the following signatures.

 1. *H5PL\_type\_t H5PLget\_plugin\_type(void)* &mdash; This function is expected to return the constant value *H5PL\_TYPE\_FILTER* to indicate that this is a filter library.
 2. *const void* H5PLget\_plugin\_info(void)* &mdash; This function returns a pointer to a table of type *H5Z\_class2\_t*.